Extend Volume greyed out in Windows Server 2012 r2

 Now, the disk space shows as Unallocated, and Extend Volume becomes available.

-The reasons why Extend Volume grayed out:
+The reasons why Extend Volume greyed out in Server 2012 r2:

 - If the adjacent drive D is in the Extended Partition, you cannot extend C drive by simply deleting D. You should delete all volumes in the Extended Partition and then delete the entire Extended Partition.